A non-Euclidean story or: how to persist when your geometry doesn't: The Asymptotics of Urist

 ``I like the term.
 Anyway, anything more?''
 Urist asked.

 ``Not really, no, it seemed implausible that such a thing would happen, as then $\beta|_{[0,t_0)}$ would drop into a pit while

-converges to a point $\alpha(t_0)$ when $t \to t_0$, but we couldn't quite grasp the problem formally.''
-Erlin finished, while looking at Alnis who was shaking her head.
+converges to a point $\alpha(t_0)$ when $t \to t_0$, but we couldn't quite grasp the problem formally,'' Erlin finished, while looking at Alnis who was shaking her head.

-``Neither could I, for a long while, but there is a natural approach.''
-Urist started while grabbing a writing implement. ``We will first need to define an auxiliary concept that has turned out to be most useful.
-We say that a mapping $f$ is \emph{an $L$-LQ mapping} if for any point $x_0$ and any radius $r > 0$ it satisfies the following:''
+``Neither could I, for a long while, but there is a natural approach,'' Urist started while grabbing a writing implement. ``We will first need to define an auxiliary concept that has turned out to be most useful.
+We say that a mapping $f$ is \emph{an $L$-Lipschitz Quotient mapping}, or just \emph{LQ} for short, if for any point $x_0$ and any radius $r > 0$ it satisfies the following:

 ``So this is some kind of weakening on the local bilipschitz requirement?'' asked Alnis.